eneserdo/RGB-to-IR-Translation-with-GAN/README.md

 # RGB-to-IR-Translation-with-GAN

 CURRENTLY IMPLEMENTING!
-NOT READY TO USE!
+THIS IS AN EXPERIMENTAL MODEL SO NOT YET READY TO USE!

 I designed and implemented a generative adversarial network (GAN) network to translate optical (RGB) image to infrared (IR) image.